-Farm Credit Services of America (FCSAmerica) and Frontier Farm Credit are co-sponsoring a webinar series, COVID-19: Understanding Its Impact on Ag.
+Farm Credit Services of America (FCSAmerica) and Frontier Farm Credit co-sponsored a webinar on COVID-19: Understanding the Impact on Ag.
 Below are highlights and the recorded webinar.

 Among COVID-19’s many unknowns is the long-term economic impact to the global economy.
 But even in this fluid period of transmission and community containment, it’s clear that U.S. agriculture will feel the financial fallout.

 “An economic slowdown is all but inevitable . . .
 Agriculture will not be immune to this and we’re all going to have to deal with the changes and adjustments to commodity prices,” says Tim Koch, our chief credit officer and host of our first webinar examining the impact of COVID-19.

 In the span of a couple weeks, grain prices fell 15% and soybeans were down 10%.
 Protein sectors have experienced price shocks not seen in decades.
 While it is easy to be overwhelmed by the bad news, Koch said, this is not a time to panic.
 Agriculture understands uncertainty and volatility.
 Until there is greater clarity about COVID-19’s impact, Koch said, consider the following steps:

 - Avoid big decisions if possible.
 “We think that during this timeframe, status quo may be the best course of action.”

 - Preserve cash.
 “Look for opportunities to preserve or maximize cash positions. . .
 For some of us, that will mean delaying major expenditures.”